 Consideration of this issue needs to balance the following:

 • The requirements of data protection legislation to only hold relevant and up-to-date information

 • The requirements of safeguarding authorities for information about current or past concerns about individual children

 • The need to respond to current or historic allegations of abuse

 One useful guidance to consider when making our decisions is produced by the Records Management Society who produce guidance for schools.
 Obviously, this is not specific to churches, but it provides a useful start point.
-It leans towards the data protection side of the consideration.
-It can be found here.

 The Church of England have also produced a guide for their churches which is also worth considering.
 This guidance leans more towards a robust approach to historic allegations of abuse and so places greater emphasis on those considerations.
 It can be found here.